webtorrent/torrent-discovery/README.md

 ```
 {
   announce: [],  // force list of announce urls to use (from magnet uri)
   dht: true,     // use dht? also, can optionally pass in global DHT instance to use
-  tracker: true // use trackers?
+  tracker: true, // use trackers?
+  rtcConfig: {}  // RTCPeerConnection config object (only used in browser)
 }
 ```